Home

 • Teacher’s Morning Cleanup Checklist – Teachers should use this checklist to be familiar with all necessary cleanup, and to ensure it gets completed

-• Going Easy in the Intertidal – Teachers please read, and go through this information with all employees and officers that will be going fishing and/or down to the beach
+• Going Easy in the Intertidal – Teachers please read, and go through this information with all students and parent leads that will be going fishing and/or down to the beach

 • ELP/ELDP Field Trip Letter – (Optional) Teachers, feel free to print this letter to send out to your students parents, grandparents, guardians or other volunteers

-• Clerks Creating a Trade Store – Teachers use this to help plan and coordinate with their Clerks role group
+• Clerks Creating a Trade Store – Teachers use this to help plan and coordinate with their Clerks Activity Group

 • ELP Games – (Optional) Additional games you can plan to incorporate into your ELP.